PG&E plans to shut down power this summer

 - The August 2014 earthquake, although it didn’t much affect the Upvalley, it “certainly affected us at the county -- we just opened the courthouse two months ago” that was damaged in the earthquake.
 “It can take a long time to do recovery,” Dillon added.

-- In 2015, the county had “what was then the second largest evacuation in the state, having 1,000 people from Lake County come from those wildland fires to our fairgrounds.”
-She said the county learned a lot about its emergency response following the September wildland fires.
+- In 2015, the county had “what was then the second largest evacuation in the state, hosting 1,000 people from Lake County come from those wildland fires to our fairgrounds.”
+She said the county learned a lot about its emergency response following those September wildland fires.

 - Ten months later, in October, several wildfires erupted in Napa and Sonoma counties;